Arenaa/Arenaa/README.md

 ##  About

-- :sparkles: I am a NLP researcher who is interested in conversational AI.
-- 🌱 I’m currently focusing on Deep Reinforcement learning and also conducting a deep-dive research on in-context learning.
-- :zap: I’m looking for collaborate on research project about Instruction tunned large language models and their applications.
+- 🌱 I am a NLP researcher who is interested in conversational AI.
+I’m currently focusing on Deep Reinforcement learning and also conducting a deep-dive research on in-context learning, ooking for collaborate on research project about Instruction tunned large language models and their applications.

-##  Skills

-- Machine Learning
-- Deep Learning
-- Natural Language Processing

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=arenaa&theme=dark&hide_border=true&border_radius=4)](https://git.io/streak-stats)